IBM/unitxt/docs/docs/llm_as_judge.rst

 1. The questions that were input to the model
 2. The judge model and its deployment platform
-3. The pre-defined criterion, which in this case is metrics.llm_as_judge.direct.criterias.answer_relevance.
+3. The pre-defined criteria, which in this case is metrics.llm_as_judge.direct.criterias.answer_relevance.

-We pass the criterion to the judge model's metric as criteria and the question as the context fields.
+We pass the criteria to the judge model's metric as criteria and the question as the context fields.

 .. code-block:: python